Everyone has moments of forgetfulness from time to time, especially when life gets busy.

 Obesity can also lead to insulin resistance and inflammation, both of which can negatively impact the brain (

-A study of 50 people between the ages of 18 and 35 found that a higher body mass index was associated with significantly worse performance on memory tests (
+A study of 50 people between ages 18 and 35 years found that a higher body mass index was associated with significantly worse performance on memory tests (

 Obesity is also associated with a higher risk of developing Alzheimer’s disease, a progressive disease that destroys memory and cognitive function (